Riot grrrl: Criticism

 Riot grrrl calls for change, but I question who it's including ...
-I see Riot Grrrl growing very closed to a very few i.e. white middle class punk girls.Musician Courtney Love has criticized the movement for being too doctrinaire and censorious:
+I see Riot Grrrl growing very closed to a very few i.e. white middle class punk girls.

+Riot grrrl, especially in the 1990s, focused heavily on the use of the body as "message boards" for public demonstration.
+Riot grrrl faced similar issues as the original punk scene it was protesting against, in terms of its lack of intersectionality.
+Black women, specifically, did not feel the counterculture was a safe-space to express their lived experiences, anger, and art.
+Feeling excluded from the riot grrrl scene, Sista Grrrl Riots were created in the late 1990s by Tamar-kali Brown, Simi Stone, Honeychild Coleman, and Maya Sokora.
+Sista Grrrls created a space by and for Black women to freely express themselves through punk.
+The Sista Grrrl movement was foundational to contemporary Afro-punk.
+Tamar-kali later said, "I was a different type of girl.
+I was hearing what they were saying, but I was living in an environment where people were getting stabbed.
+Riot Grrrl felt like a bubblegum expression."

+Musician Courtney Love criticized the movement for being too doctrinaire and censorious:

 Look, you've got these highly intelligent imperious girls, but who told them it was their undeniable American right not to be offended?
 Being offended is part of being in the real world.
 I'm offended every time I see George Bush on TV!

-Some have suggested that, while riot grrrl bands worked to ensure their shows were safe spaces in which women could find solidarity and create their own subculture, some higher-profile riot grrrl bands participated in the Michigan Womyn's Music Festival, a trans-exclusionary events that had a "womyn-born womyn" policy.
-Former members of Le Tigre did see protests at their shows for having participated in the festival in 2001.
-However, Kathleen Hanna has stated directly that she supports trans rights on her own Twitter account and her regret of her decision to perform at that festival.
+Some have suggested that, while riot grrrl bands worked to ensure their shows were safe spaces in which women could find solidarity and create their own subculture, some higher-profile riot grrrl bands participated in the Michigan Womyn's Music Festival, a trans-exclusionary event that had a "womyn-born womyn" policy.
+Former members of Le Tigre saw protests at their shows for having participated in the festival in 2001 and 2005.
+However, Kathleen Hanna stated directly that she supported trans rights on her own Twitter account.
 Additionally, JD Samson, another former member of Le Tigre, is genderfluid.

-The Michigan Womyn's Music Festival, celebrated its last annual festival in 2015.
-The Advocate speculated that the decision was related to ongoing controversy over the festival's decision to not admit transgender women.
+Kathleen Hanna acknowledged some of these critiques in her zine April Fools' Day.
+When describing her traumas related to addiction, she said: "It seems to me that each addict functions within his/her one context in terms of race, gender, location, class, personality, access, etc. … so it would be ridiculous for me to try and write a 'manifesto' or a 'universal account' of how addiction works."
+Hanna followed a legacy of privilege-checking in riot grrrl culture and the community commitment to differentiate between personal experiences and trauma from systemic oppression when necessary.
+Riot grrrl activists have often tended to create themselves into marginalized subjects to strengthen their credibility within the subculture without recognizing their positionality.